tanoManzo/notes/Answer Review AMIA.md

-- This paper explores whether some of the Hugging Face models can be used for sentiment analysis in notes written by clinicians.
+This paper explores whether some of the Hugging Face models can be used for sentiment analysis in notes written by clinicians.
 There is a fair bit of novelty in this paper, and it would be nice to discuss at AMIA.

-My primary reservations are related to rationale for cohort selection and then the potential mis- interpretation of results in the tables (see below).
+- [ ] My primary reservations are related to rationale for cohort selection and then the potential mis- interpretation of results in the tables (see below).

-- There were several missing words related to the "Section" at the end of the Introduction.
+- [x] There were several missing words related to the "Section" at the end of the Introduction.
+	- We edited the introduction to fix the reported issue.

 - The background information related to using sentiment analysis techniques from social media provides a strong rationale for the importance of this study.
 - it's unclear why the authors selected neonatal patients who lived less than 1 year.